nategood/httpful/README.md

 ## Custom Parsing

 Best of all, if the library doesn't automatically parse your mime type, or if you aren't happy with how the library parses it, you can add in a custom response parser with the `parseWith` method.
-Here's a trvial example:
+Here's a trivial example:

-    // Attach our own really handler that could naively parse comma
+    // Attach our own handler that could naively parse comma
     // separated values into an array
     $response = \Httpful\Request::get($uri)
         ->parseWith(function($body) {